-Empriss Campbell joined the 10/11 and NBC Nebraska news team in May 2016 as a Content Producer/ Video Journalist.
+Empriss Campbell joined the 10/11 NOW news team in May 2016 as a producer.

 Empriss is passionate about news, especially stories about people who are making changes in their neighborhoods.